Musoudnh/drvr/FORECAST_COMMENTS_GUIDE.md

 ### 1. Inline Cell Comments

 Click on any forecast cell to add comments directly to specific values.
+This works on both forecast values AND actual values.

 **Features:**
 - Threaded discussions with replies